 Tell us about some of the collaborations you have worked on locally.

-There are loads of other local collaborations I'd like to talk about (i.e, Ponyhawke, Go Girl, The Live Room Belfast, The Tangerine & more) so i'm just really thankful to be able to work in Belfast at the moment.
-When I compare the Belfast from before I went to uni to how it is now, there's just a lot more opportunity to be a part of something local and creative, which is priceless really.
+There are loads of other local collaborations I'd like to talk about (ie. Womens Work Festival, Ponyhawke, The Tangerine, WANDA film festival to name a few) so i'm just really thankful to be able to work in Belfast at the moment.
+When I compare the Belfast from before I moved to England for University, to how it is now, there's just a lot more opportunity to be a part of something local and creative, which is priceless really.

 How do you overcome times when you don't feel creative or have a creative block?